tecton-ai-ext/sliding_window_transformation/README.md

 `timestamp_key`: the timestamp column in your input data that represents the time of the event.

-`window_size`(**str**): How long each sliding window is, as a string in the format "[QUANTITY] [UNIT]".
+`window_size`(**str**): The time period for the sliding window.
+For example, if the feature is the number of distinct values in the last week, then the window size is 7 days.
+Format window_size as "[QUANTITY] [UNIT]".
             Ex: "2 days".
 See https://pypi.org/project/pytimeparse/ for more details.
-For example, if the feature is the number of distinct IDs in the last week, then the window size is 7 days.

 `slide_interval`(**Optional**): How often window is produced, as a string in the format "[QUANTITY] [UNIT]".
             Ex: "2 days".g See https://pypi.org/project/pytimeparse/ for more details.